desmond-ong/stats-notes/docs/02-munging.md

-In the next section we'll learn a little bit about the functions needed to move between wide and long form data.
+In the next section we'll learn a little bit about the functions needed to move between wide and long-form data.